ThomasRobertson/ThomasRobertson/README.md

 - 👋 Hi, I’m @ThomasRobertson
-- Student Pharmacy @ Faculté de Pharmacie | Université Paris-Saclay
+- Pharmacy Student 4th year @ Faculté de Pharmacie | Université Paris-Saclay

 <!---
 ThomasRobertson/ThomasRobertson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.